805th-Shoc/805th-Shoc.github.io/content/docs/develop/source-control-workflows.md

 # Git Workflow
 We've tried to come up with some standardized workflows for working with Git.
-This page hopes to capture them so that new Trussels can work cleanly with other developers and minimize friction.
+This page hopes to capture them so that new Rhino's can work cleanly with other developers and minimize friction.

 ## Branching Strategy
 There are several well-established branching strategies and workflows out there.
 [This article](https://web.archive.org/web/20191115042322/https://medium.com/@patrickporto/4-branching-workflows-for-git-30d0aaee7bf) covers four leading types.